‘THE STOLEN EARTH’/’JOURNEY’S END’

-The two Doctors and their companions have to pilot the TARDIS to take the Earth back home.
+The two Doctors and their companions have to pilot the TARDIS and take the Earth back home.
 And they’re not alone!
-They enlist Torchwood’s help as well as Mr. Smith and K9, voiced by John Leeson!
+They enlist Torchwood’s help as well as Mr. Smith and K-9, voiced by John Leeson!

 The Doctor gets his companions, except Jackie, to pilot the TARDIS using the six sections of the console.
-What follows is a lovely sequence of the complete Tenth Doctor team journeying to home.
+What follows is a lovely sequence of the complete Tenth Doctor team journeying to Earth.

 They eventually bring the Earth back to its proper place and time and the Doctors and companions are thrilled and overjoyed.
-It was one of the happiest and thrilling moments I have ever seen in this.
+It was one of the happiest and thrilling moments I have ever seen in this story.